Hydroxyapatite for remineralizing teeth — has it been proven safe?

 According to this study, Remineralization Effect of Eggshell versus Nano-hydroxyapatite on Caries-like Lesions in Permanent Teeth (In Vitro), there appeared to be no difference in remineralization between Eggshells (naturally high in calcium and phosphorous and other nutrients) and nHAP:

 “Eggshell (ES) is a rich source of minerals since it contains calcium, phosphorous, magnesium, strontium, and fluoride.
-This study sought to compare the efficacy of nano-hydroxyapatite (NHA) and ES for remineralization of enamel caries-like lesions by pH cycling.
+This study sought to compare the efficacy of nano-hydroxyapatite (NHA) and ES for the remineralization of enamel caries-like lesions by pH cycling.
 Microhardness significantly decreased in all samples after demineralization and significantly increased after exposure to therapeutic solutions.
 Microhardness of the samples was not significantly different among the therapeutic groups after pH cycling.”

 In summary, and in our opinion:

-• nHAP is a synthetic, man made nanoparticle and NOT the same as natural hydroxyapatite.
+• nHAP is a synthetic, man-made nanoparticle and NOT the same as natural hydroxyapatite.
 Often both are referred to as "Hydroxyapatite", creating widespread confusion.

 • Natural hydroxyapatite is OK and can be a good source of Calcium and Phosphorus, but it may not have all of the supporting minerals you need to support remineralization (keep in mind, calcium needs magnesium to work) and it is a highly processed mineral.

 • You don’t need nHAP or HAP for remineralization to occur.
-There are many 100% natural sources of high quality, highly absorbable (naturally occurring) macro and trace minerals like non-irradiated raw clays, fulvic acid, or even eggshells that provide the necessary minerals to aide in tooth remineralization.
+There are many 100% natural sources of high quality, highly absorbable (naturally occurring) macro and trace minerals like non-irradiated raw clays, fulvic acid, or even eggshells that provide the necessary minerals to aid in tooth remineralization.

 • If someone was severely demineralized it might make sense to have a medical application of nHAP (just like the astronauts).

 We follow the precautionary principle.
 If any ingredient has the potential for harm, we don’t use it.
-We use only 100% natural ingredients that are minimally processed from plants and the earth that are good enough to eat and are proven to improve health.
+We use only 100% natural ingredients that are minimally processed from plants and the earth which are good enough to eat and are proven to improve health.

 As we see it, Nature is the answer.

-Learn more about our natural, safe and effective Oral Care Products that promote overall health and support remineralization, naturally.
+Learn more about our natural, safe, and effective Oral Care Products that promote overall health and support remineralization, naturally.